Syria army rebels fight from the shadows

 FACEBOOK WARS

 "There is a lot of chaos right now," said one activist working with the Free Syrian Army, who declined to be named.
-"It will take them some time to organize."
+"It will take them some time to organise."

 The Internet is vital, activists say, both for networking and raising morale through videos and posts of attacks.